ortelius/dev-env-setup/README.md

 #### IMPORTANT: LocalStack Pro
 - Provision has been made for those that have an API KEY
-- Create a file in the root of the repo named as below:
+- Create a file in the root of the repo named `localstack_apikey.auto.tfvars`

-`localstack_apikey.auto.tfvars`
 ```
 localstack_api_key = "YOUR API KEY GOES HERE"
 ```